michelled/weavly.org/src/activities/rescue-mission.md

 ## Steps

-* Open the missions in order and only move to the next mission when you have completed the current one
+* Open the missions in order and only move to the next mission when you have completed the current one.
-* Depending on the mission, use different combinations of Forward and Turn blocks to build your program
+* Depending on the mission, use different combinations of Forward and Turn blocks to build your program.
-* Select the “Play” button to see how each mission is completed
+* Select the “Play” button to see how each mission is completed.

 ## Tips

-* Adult moderators can show the movements to help learners understand the purpose of the activity
+* Adult moderators can show the movements to help learners understand the purpose of the activity.
-* Once a goal is reached, moderators can encourage learners to think about other potential ways they could have tried to get to the same destination
+* Once a goal is reached, moderators can encourage learners to think about other potential ways they could have tried to get to the same destination.

 ## Skill Development